 After our basic freediving lesson, Hali and I were looking for a beach near Manila where we can snorkel and which is preferably 2-4 hours drive away, fits our budget and has little to no crowd.
 Does such a place exist?
 Apparently, yes!
 We found our ideal getaway in Bituin Cove in Nasugbu, Batangas.

 I think Batangas is a popular beach destination near Manila, it remains underappreciated simply because its beaches usually have ordinary-looking sand instead of fine, white sand we Filipinos associate with a “nice beach.”
 It’s not the first choice of travelers, and people often go here only if it’s a team building or family trip or during holidays when everywhere else is booked.
 That’s a shame because Batangas has a rich, diverse marine life that makes it a great option for snorkeling, freediving, scuba diving and generally just relaxing.

 Bituin Cove is one of the many beaches in Batangas that have these features.
-Bituin Cove is also known as Angara Cove by locals and is about 15 min away from the main beach in Barangay Calayo in Nasugbu, Batangas.
+Bituin Cove, also known as Angara Cove by locals, is about 15 min away from the main beach in Barangay Calayo in Nasugbu, Batangas.

 Hali and I went here on a weekday.
 (I actually wanted to go on a weekend so we could ask friends to come with us, but Hali has a class every Sunday.)
 We drove via the Nasugbu-Ternate Highway, passing by Kaybiang Tunnel — a very scenic drive with mountain and coastline views.
 I loved the road trip, even though the route can be scary at times, with steep inclines and zigzags that requires a vehicle to not get past 30-40 kph.